Asset classes explained

 Find out more: Which? investment portfolios – we have created a unique set of investment portfolios that can help you decide on the right mix of assets for you

 What are gilts, government bonds and corporate bonds?

 Investing in gilts, government bonds and corporate bonds effectively means lending money to different bodies, be it companies or governments, which pay you a regular income in the form of interest for a set period of time, after which your loan must be repaid.

 They are designed to pay you a steady income and tend not to offer opportunities for capital growth – at least, not in normal economic times.
 The most common forms of fixed-interest investment are:

 - other government bonds

 - permanent interest-bearing shares (Pibs) and perpetual subordinated bonds (PSBs).

 These fixed-interest securities are issued by the British government when it wants to raise money.
-Gilts are generally considered to be very low-risk investments because it is highly unlikely that the British government would go bankrupt and therefore be unable to pay the interest due or repay the loan in full.
+Gilts are generally considered to be very low-risk investments because it is thought to be highly unlikely that the British government will go bankrupt and therefore be unable to pay the interest due or repay the loan in full.